 Our newest series, “Beauty by the Decade” explores beauty trends from the past and transfers them into wearable, updated ideas for hair and makeup.
 In case you missed them, see our guides to 1970s hair and makeup, 1960s hair and makeup, and 1950s hair and makeup.

 The Roaring Twenties were a time of dancing the Charleston, The Great Gatsby, flappers, jazz, and Old Hollywood.
 They were also a time of fabulous fashion and beauty – the iconic looks of the ’20s have been repeated over and over in the years since then.
 These classic beauty looks are fun to recreate, adding a touch of dramatic Old Hollywood to your modern day routine.

 Whether you have a ’20s party to go to or just want to add some Old Hollywood glam to your look, below is a guide to the makeup and hair trends of the 1920s, plus how to get a 1920s beauty look at home.

 Bobbed hair with finger waves was extremely popular in the 1920s.
 Louise Brooks, Clara Bow, and Marion Davies, considered the “it girls” of their time, were all pioneers of this look.

 Although finger waves look a bit more authentic on bobbed hair, this ’20s style is still doable with long hairstyles.
-Here is a great video tutorial on how to create finger waves and a faux bob.
+Here is a great video tutorial on how to create a faux bob that’s very 1920s.

 How to do a quick, updated version ’20s finger waves hairstyle:

 - Take the hair you left out and create finger waves with a flat iron.
 To do so, clamp the iron down on the piece and do a half rotation outwards.
 After holding it in place for a few seconds, move the iron down the piece and do a half rotation inwards.
 Alternate this pattern until the piece is finished.
 Remember – practice makes perfect!